BitzillaKelepar/landing-page/README.md

 The following requirements are set:

 - Dynamically create the navigation bar including the links according to the content in the HTML file.
-- When a section is in the user's viewport, it changes to an active state.
+- When a section is in the user's viewport, it changes to an active state including the corresponding menu link.
-- Ensure a smooth scrolling behavior.
+- Ensure a smooth scrolling behavior when clicking on the anchor links.

 Udacity's starter code that represents the static landing page to begin with was taken from this [repository](https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page).